dfelinto/blender-manual/manual/render/layers/introduction.rst

    .. _bpy.types.ViewLayer.use_strand:

-   Hair
+   Curves
-      Disables rendering hair strands in the final render.
+      Disables rendering curve strands in the final render.

    .. _bpy.types.ViewLayer.use_volumes: